csalvatoreJCRP/sals_kewlradiosetup/README.md

 A simple menu system to use with WhackerLink FiveM integrated radio system

+Here is a video of the menu in action: https://youtu.be/pvinvg3nCfU

 This was created and used by our community, Jersey Coast RP (discord.jcrp.net) to make it easy for our players to access their two-way radio.

 Current features are: